Cellularity and subdivision of KLR and weighted KLRW algebras: Varying the quiver

 while dots on strings are untouched.
-Moreover, using the polynomial module we see that $\sg$ includes $\WABasis$ into $\WAsBasis$.
-Note that $\sg$ does not surject $\WABasis$ onto $\WAsBasis$ since {\eg} $\Sub{i}$-strings in the image of $\sg$ never carry dots.
+Moreover, using the faithfulness of the polynomial module from \autoref{C:FaithfulPoly}, we see that $\sg$ is an inclusion of $\WABasis$ into $\WAsBasis$.
+Note that $\sg$ does not surject $\WABasis$ onto $\WAsBasis$ because, for example, $\Sub{i}$-strings in the image of $\sg$ never carry dots.
 However, ignoring dots for the time being, cabling arguments show that every permutation diagram $D(\Sub{w})$ which begins and ends with an idempotent as in \autoref{E:IdemTrunc} is in the image of $\sg$.
-To deal with the dots we can use \autoref{R:GhostSolid} as follows: Take any solid $\Sub{i}$-string with a dot and apply DT: Something is fishy here
+Here we use that the permutation of the $i$-strings and of the $\Sub{i}$-strings cannot be different since otherwise \autoref{E:LocallyBad} annihilates the diagram.
+For example,